alex-monti/Master-Thesis/README.md

 - CNLM-telephone-complete-data.ipynb: Notebook where we try CNLM on alt.1,2 vs alt.
 3,4,5 for telephone dataset.

+- LM-telephone-complete-data.ipynb: Notebook where we try LM for telephone dataset.

 - NLM-SM.ipynb: Notebook where we adapt an R code for NLM on swissmetro data to Python.

 - CNLM-SM.ipynb: Notebook where we adapt an R code for CNLM on swissmetro data to Python.